James-LJ/sfs/README.md

-# simplefs - a simple file system for Linux
+# sfs - a simple file system for Linux

-The file system "simplefs" is helpful to understand Linux VFS and file system basics.
+The file system "sfs" is helpful to understand Linux VFS and file system basics.
 The Linux VFS supports multiple file systems.
 The kernel does most of the work while the file system specific tasks are delegated to the individual file systems through the handlers.
 Instead of calling the functions directly the kernel uses various Operation Tables, which are a collection of handlers for each operation (these are actually structures of function pointers for each handlers/callbacks).

 The super block operations are set at the time of mounting.
 The operation tables for inodes and files are set when the inode is opened.
 The first step before opening an inode is lookup.
 The inode of a file is looked up by calling the lookup handler of the parent inode.